valentynkt/BackendGarden/content/notes/Adapter Pattern.md

     - Represents a useful class, often a 3rd-party or legacy component.
     - However, the client cannot directly utilize this class due to an incompatible interface.
 4. **Adapter:**
-    - The Adapter class acts as a bridge between the client and the service.
+    - The Adapter class acts as a [[Bridge Pattern|Bridge]] between the client and the service.
     - Implements the client interface while wrapping the service object.
     - Receives calls from the client via the adapter interface and translates them into a format compatible with the service object.
     - Utilizes object composition principle to achieve compatibility.